getsolus/help-center-docs/docs/packaging/your-first-package-update.md

 To install your new `nano` package, run the following command.
 Your filename will probably be slightly different.

 This is done so you can test that the package works as expected.
-Each package submission will require you to describe what testing you did.
+Each pull request will require you to describe what testing you did.

 ```bash
 sudo eopkg it nano-7.2-162-1-x86_64.eopkg